 If you haven’t seen it yet, check out Denny Cherry’s Attendee Orientation webcast.
 He covers a lot of great stuff there.

 The “hub” for everything at Summit is the Washington State Convention Center.
 If you booked your accommodations through PASS, you’re likely in a hotel that’s within a couple blocks.
 You have a few options to get downtown from the airport.
 It sounds like most people are taking Lyft or Uber these days; my personal preference to get into the city is the Sound Transit Link light rail line which has a stop 3-4 blocks from the convention center (Westlake Station).
-The walk through the terminal and parking structure at the airport to get to the train (which, depending on where you land, may be close to a mile) is great for stretching your legs after the long flight.
+The walk through the airport terminal and parking structure to get to the train (which, depending on where you land, may be close to a mile) is great for stretching your legs after the long flight.
 The fare is under $5.

 I do a lot of walking at Summit, preferring to walk everywhere I can.
 Most off-site events are located close enough to the hotels & convention center that they’re easily reached on foot (at night, consider walking in groups), but Lyft & Uber rides abound for longer/later treks.
 If you’re going somewhere with a group, just roll with whatever the group is doing.